 I don’t want to go in to feeding of specific food types and specific fish types in this article, we can look at certain fish and their feeding habits and types of food in future posts.
 Remember, it is always best to under feed than over feed tropical fish so for healthy fish which swim around a lot and will live a lot longer, feed them less than you’d expect.

-- Gentle low heat manufacturing process for high nutritional value and high vitamin stability
+- Gentle, low-heat manufacturing process for high nutritional value and vitamin stability

-- With colour concentrate for excellent natural colouration
+- With colour concentrate for beautiful, colourful fish

-- Innovative Crisp format for minimal waste and water pollution
+- Efficient food utilisation for minimal waste and water pollution